aprada9/Levir-AI/docs/API/SEARCH.md

   },
   "optimizationMode": "speed",
   "focusMode": "webSearch",
-  "query": "What is Perplexica",
+  "query": "What is Levir AI",
   "history": [
-    ["human", "Hi, how are you?"],
+    ["human", "What is Levir AI?"],
-    ["assistant", "I am doing well, how can I help you today?"]
+    ["assistant", "Levir AI is an AI-powered search engine..."]
   ]
 }
 ```